MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **DialogEULA** -  Signal that we showed the ‘Accept EULA’ dialog.

-- **DialogRedemption** - Signal that we showed the AFO redemption dialog.
+- **DialogRedemption** - Signal that we showed the Activation for Office redemption dialog.

-- **DialogSignIn** - Signal that we showed the AFO sign-in dialog.
+- **DialogSignIn** - Signal that we showed the Activation for Office sign-in dialog.

 - **EmptyRedemptionDefaults** - Signal that we failed to fetch default redemption information.